 The American Lung Association strongly supports substantial federal investments in key public health and biomedical research activities.
-For FY22, the Lung Association encourages Congress to take a balanced approach in its increases for these agencies and urges the Congress to make strong investments in public health programs at the Centers for Disease Control and Prevention.
+For FY22, the Lung Association urges Congress to take a balanced approach in its increases for these agencies and to make strong investments in public health programs at the Centers for Disease Control and Prevention.

-Provide \$10 billion for the Centers for Disease Control and Prevention (CDC)
+Provide \$10.5 billion for the Centers for Disease Control and Prevention (CDC)

 CDC is faced with unprecedented challenges and responsibilities, including conquering the current pandemic, preventing future public health emergencies, combating the tobacco epidemic, protecting the public from the health impacts of climate change, and preventing and managing diseases such as asthma, chronic obstructive pulmonary disease (COPD) and lung cancer.
 The nation is relying on CDC more than ever before.
-Consequently, the American Lung Association strongly supports the CDC Coalition's request of \$10 billion for CDC for FY22.
+Consequently, the American Lung Association strongly supports \$10.5 billion for CDC for FY22.